 During the evaluation of the new DAM system, there is an area that we pay a lot of attention to – access control for multiple tenants.
-Multiple tenants can refer to multiple departments, offices around the world, clients, etc. We will use department for illustration in this article.
+Multiple tenants can be referred to multiple departments, offices around the world, clients, etc. We will use department for illustration in this article.

 You are probably already familiar with the use of shared folders to store and restrict access to digital files in your organisation.
 Many DAM systems follow this concept of using folders to segregate the access control between the departments.
 So if your organisation is using one of these DAM systems, most likely, you are comfortable with this familiar function and will not see any issue with it initially.

 But when the number of assets and users increase, it will come to a point where more granular permissions are required.
 Folder-based access control will become an issue.
 For example, within the same folder, you may want some assets to be viewed by all users in the organisation and some assets to be only viewed by users from your own department.

 This requirement cannot be achieved by folder-based access control because all assets within the same folder will inherit the same permission settings.
 The best way to achieve granular permissions is to assign the access control settings to individual assets – Asset-based access control.